-The layout assessed here is for a BESS with a storage capacity up to 100 MW, as included in Appendix B
+The layout assessed here is for a BESS with a storage capacity up to 100 MW, as included in Appendix B.

 The sound level output of the majority of the ancillary infrastructure listed as part of the Proposed Development description is considered insignificant in comparison to the primary sound sources detailed above.
-This includes the diesel generator, which is expected to operate in emergencies only, and not as part of typical operations.
+This includes the diesel generator, which is expected to operate in emergencies only, and as such any associated noise output is not representative of typical operations.
 Accordingly, no other items of plant have been considered within the assessment.